 - Arrive at least 30 minutes prior to the beginning of your session and introduce yourself to the chairperson.
 Provide appropriate information to him/her for your introduction.
 Uploaded presentations will be downloaded on the computer for you before the session starts.

-- Upload your presentation by 4:00 p.m.the day before your Session.
-Be sure to check the Presentation Services Desk for the location of the presentation preview area.
+- Upload your presentation HERE by 4:00 p.m. the day before your Session.
 One of the most effective contributions to a presentation is well-prepared slides.

 - Schedule.
 No scheduling change can be made.
 You have been allotted a total of 15 minutes, including discussion for your presentation.
 The chairperson has been instructed to require all speakers to adhere to this limit: twelve minutes for the presentation, three minutes for discussion.